nsrau/azure-docs.it-it/articles/app-service-web/sendgrid-dotnet-how-to-send-email.md

     // Create an Web transport for sending email. var transportWeb = new Web(credentials);

-    // Send the email.
-    // You can also use the **DeliverAsync** method, which returns an awaitable task. transportWeb.Deliver(myMessage);
+    // Send the email, which returns an awaitable task. transportWeb.DeliverAsync(myMessage);

 ## Procedura: Aggiungere un allegato